p-ranav/walnut.v1/docs/welcome.md

 * A large pile of built-in functions implemented in C++
 * Test suite checking over xyz assertions across abc test cases

 A detailed wiki for this language can be found [here](https://github.com/pranav-srinivas-kumar/walnut/wiki).
+Everything described below, although not exhaustive, is a working, completed language feature:

 ## Functions